Suicide

 Disability, thoughts of suicide and Australian men

-Men in Australia are much more at risk of suicide; new research from the University of Melbourne looks what this means for Australian men with a disability.
+It’s a difficult subject, but men in Australia are much more at risk of having suicidal thoughts than women; now, new research looks at what this means for Australian men with a disability

 Australia’s middle-aged suicide rate ‘a cause for alarm’